Gongsta/LeetCode/README.md

-# leetcode-practice
+# LeetCode
-To practice leetcode.
+My submissions for LeetCode.